jammazwan/jammazwan.shared/README.md

 ### Use This Project Only As A Dependency:

-Do not use this project except when advised to do so by another project.

-It has no useful code by itself.
-It is only meant to be a dependency of another project.
+This project has no runnable code.

 In every sense, this is like a parent project in maven.
 Only it is written as a sibling.

-### Warning: Isolation and Practicality At Odds Herein:
+### Duplicate Copies of Entities:

 Jammazwan projects are specifically made to facilitate learning by finding the sweet spot between isolation of a small thing to learn, and meaningful context, which can be too broad.
 More [here](https://betterologist.net/2016/05/jammazwan-projects-for-learning-apache-camel/).

-So here's how that screwed up the code in this project.
-Entity beans are duplicated **_argh!_** to only include only one particular kind of annotation for that particular use case!!

-This creates 3 City beans and more!
-You call this clarity?
+**City.java entity** includes annotations for both **jpa** and **csv/bindy*.
+So if you are just learning one or another, this can be confusing.
+Which annotations are required?

+For this reason only, you will find duplicate entities which are not typically consumed, but instead just code examples
- * City with JPA annotations
+ * ..jpa.CityJpa with JPA annotations
- * City with camel-bindy annotations
+ * ..csv.CityCsv with camel-bindy annotations
- * City with no annotations
- * and a City interface and CityToJpa class

-Yikes.
-Seens stupid!
+ * and so on, for other entities provided in this project

-So that is one thing which might drive you nuts as a developer. **_But it might make it easier for the poor guy who is just encountering his first JPA or CSV/camel-bindy use case._** Which is what jammazwan is all about.
-Get in, get out, no confusion.
+So that is one thing which might drive you nuts as a developer.
+WTF? **_But it might make it easier for the poor guy who is just encountering his first JPA or CSV/camel-bindy use case._** Which is what jammazwan is all about.

+### Utility Classes

+You may find other experimental and/or questionable classes in this project, such as HoldContextOpenUntilDone.

+Hopefully, some restraint will be used in the future, else this could create more confusion, rather than less.